-For further information on how the SIPP Pooled Bank Account and SIPP Bank Accounts operate, please visit our website at www.jameshay.co.uk/bankaccounts.
+For further information on how the product bank accounts operate, please visit our website at www.jameshay.co.uk/bankaccounts.

-Please note that the SIPP bank account is designed for holding cash for short periods while your investments are being made, or benefits are being paid, rather than for holding cash over the long term.
+Please note that these bank accounts are designed for holding cash for the short periods while your investments are being made, or benefits are being paid, rather than for holding cash over the long term.